cultural-impact-of-warfare

 The Adoption of Iron Smelting (c.
 500 BCE onwards)

 The introduction of iron smelting marked a decisive break.
 Iron ore was far more abundant than copper or tin, found in bogs, lakes, and hills across Germania.
 The bloomery process allowed local smiths to produce a usable metal from local resources.
 While early iron was softer than some bronze alloys, it was tougher and could be resharpened more easily.
 By 200 BCE, most Germanic tribes routinely produced iron tools and weapons, with regional smithing centers appearing in areas like Jutland, the Elbe basin, and the Oder region.
 The technology spread through a combination of peaceful trade and captured Celtic or Roman prisoners who knew the craft.
-As Iron Age Europe evolved, Germanic smiths developed their own distinctive metalworking traditions.
+As Iron Age Europe evolved, Germanic smiths developed their own distinctive metalworking traditions, including techniques for carburizing iron to create steel edges on swords and tools.

 Key Iron Age Weapons of the Germanic Peoples